Rogerfm/You-Dont-Know-JS/scope & closures/ch3.md

 console.log( i ); // ReferenceError
 ```

-Not only does `let` in the for-loop header bind the `i` to the for-loop body, but in fact, it **re-binds it** to each *iteration* of the loop, making sure to re-assign it the value from the end of the previous loop iteration.

 Não só `let` no cabeçalho for-loop associa o `i` para o corpo for-loop, mas de fato, ele **re-associa** a cada *iteração* do loop, certificando-se de reatribuir-lhe o valor do final da iteração anterior do loop.